aaron-grau/curic/html-css/projects/aa_times/README.md

 ## Learning Goals

-+ Be able to use flexboxes to structure the display of HTML content
++ Be able to reason about styling approaches from screenshots of a design
-    + Be able to order flex items vertically or horizontally
-    + Be able to align items to the center and justify them with `space-between`
++ Be able to layout elements in a custom Grid system
-+ Know how to style `:hover` effects on HTML elements
++ Know how to create interactive elements such as sidebars and dropdowns
-+ Be able to reason about styling approaches if given screenshots of a design
-+ Feel comfortable adjusting styling until it looks perfect
++ Know how to use an icon font system
++ Know how to organize stylesheets in a Rails Application

 # Phase 0: Setup